SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-07-ivermectin-revenant.md

 appears to be an irrelevant comparison now, because:

 - The cohort of patients has some problems with age and gender biases, though this might have been corrected by their methods; we'll see when there's a full report.
 On the other hand, the use of a US EMR system biases you toward employed people with health insurance, and I seen no way around that.
 - The sample is unbalanced, and probably should have done case/control sampling to make it so.
-That would have reduced statistical significance, so I'd like to hear from the authors about that, too.
+That would have reduced statistical significance dramatically, so I'd like to hear from the authors about that, too.
 - The SARS-CoV2 variants circulating at the time of the study are no longer relevant.
 - The reported effect size (risk differnce of about 5%) is not large.
 - The comparison with remdesivir is odd, since remdesivir is safe but at best only mildly effective, and administered only in the hospital at relatively late stages.
 Ivermectin likely self-administered at home in early stages.